 Order your copy here.

-The appearance of Steve and Candice Watters’ START YOUR FAMILY is a joyous event.
+The appearance of Steve and Candice Watters's Start Your Family is a joyous event.
 They understand that God was serious in commanding the newly created man and woman to “be fruitful and multiply.”
-The Watters correctly argue that starting a family remains “a soul-shaping, world altering experience.”
+The Watterses correctly argue that starting a family remains “a soul-shaping, world altering experience.”
 As Martin Luther once put it, the adventure of producing and bringing up children “is a kind of faint image...of that blessed living together” in Eden, a chance to participate in “the greatest work of God.”
-Ably written and offering both practical advice and spiritual encouragement, START YOUR FAMILY should be read by every Christian couple entering into marriage or considering whether to start a family or have another child. —Allan Carlson, President, The Howard Center for Family, Religion and Society
+Ably written and offering both practical advice and spiritual encouragement, Start Your Family should be read by every Christian couple entering into marriage or considering whether to start a family or have another child. —Allan Carlson, President, The Howard Center for Family, Religion and Society

 A remarkable, go-against-the-grain book, with wisdom, practical advice and biblical application bounding from every page.
-The Watters have written an emotionally aware and intellectually astute book that is as sensitive as it is compelling. —Gary Thomas, author of Sacred Marriage and Sacred Parenting
+The Watterses have written an emotionally aware and intellectually astute book that is as sensitive as it is compelling. —Gary Thomas, author of Sacred Marriage and Sacred Parenting